hackforla/CivicTechJobs/CONTRIBUTING.md

 > **Note: Make sure to check out our [installation instructions](https://github.com/hackforla/CivicTechJobs/wiki/Installation-Instructions) to set up your development environment before working on any issues!**

 1. Find a developer issue to work on from our [prioritized backlog](https://github.com/hackforla/CivicTechJobs/projects/1#column-10928271).
-(Hint: look for the 'frontend' or 'backend' label).
-The size label will signal the amount of work the issue might involve, with a higher number indicating greater work.
+(Hint: look for the `frontend` or `backend` label).
+The `size` label will signal the amount of work the issue might involve, with a higher number indicating greater work.
+For a first time contributor, we recommend taking issues with the `good first issue` label or a `size` of 1 or 2.
 2. [From your local repo, create a branch off of main.](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)
 3. Make changes to the project on that branch based on your issue.
 4. [Create a pull request through the forked repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 After you had opened the pull request, there will be instructions on the pull request template for you to follow.